CardiffMRCPathfinder/GenotypeQCtoHRC/README.md

 ## Citation

 If this script is helpful for your work, just reference the main [DRAGON-Data](https://doi.org/10.1192/bjo.2022.636) paper.

 If it ends up being *very* helpful, please let us know so we can keep fighting impostor syndrome one day at a time... :relieved:

 ## Contact

 Please submit suggestions and bug-reports at <https://github.com/CardiffMRCPathfinder/GenotypeQCtoHRC/issues>.

-## Notes
+[^1]: Originally described in (Legge et al. 2019)[https://doi.org/10.1038/s41380-018-0335-7] and updated to use all available SNPs with high F~ST~ values as AIMs.

-[^1]: The RMarkdown [setup](https://bookdown.org/yihui/rmarkdown/installation.html) can be problematic in some HPC servers.
+[^2]: The RMarkdown [setup](https://bookdown.org/yihui/rmarkdown/installation.html) can be problematic in some HPC servers.
 Please ensure the linked [Pandoc](https://pandoc.org/) installation is v2.5+.
-[^2]: This includes PLINK (v1.9 and v2) and Genotype Harmonizer v1.4.20+, which requires Java.
+[^3]: This includes PLINK (v1.9 and v2) and Genotype Harmonizer v1.4.20+, which requires Java.
 Please check that these files have the appropriate permissions to be executed once you copy them to your local or HPC system.